esperanca/personal_website/src/posts/weeknote-023.md

 There was a bunch of other great speakers.
 The one I learned most was Rachel Morgan-Trimmer.
 She spoke about things you can do to make your information [accessible for a neurodiverse audience](https://www.youtube.com/watch?v=7Tt_-gtUCgo&feature=youtu.be&t=1286/).

-The panel was also quite good.
+The panel was quite good.
 All presenters answering questions from the audience.
 The facilitator used the traditional fishbowl technique with Miro and Zoom.
-Well played, will try this soon.
+I am definitely stealing this idea.

 ## Things that bring me joy